Tortuguero National Park

 Region: North Caribbean

-Closest Town: Tortuguero village is bordering the park entrance
+Closest Town: Tortuguero village, bordering Tortuguero National Park entrance

 Altitude: Sea Level to 330 ft (100m)